soruly/trace.moe-telegram-bot/README.md

 _Note that the bot has no access to your messages before it is added to your group_

 ## Known issues

 - Stickers are not supported
-- URL for gif or video is not supported
+- Image URL to large gif or video is not supported (limited by trace.moe API)
 - Sometimes video preview is missing

 ![Demo](demo.png)